stegmaierj/LiveCellMiner/README.md

     - *1, 2, 3*: Toggles the visualization of raw, mask, raw+mask overlay
     - *Left Arrow*: Load previous montage
     - *Right Arrow* Load next montage
+    - *Up Arrow* Mark current images as suitable training data and load next montage
+    - *Down Arrow* Mark current images as unsuitable training data
     - *Left click*: Set IP and MA transition points
     - *Right click*: Reject the current cell track
     - *G*: Add currently visible cells to the confirmed ground truth (used for the LSTM classifier)
     - *H*: Show this help dialog with an overview of the available keyboard shortcuts.
     - Hint: In case key presses show no effect, left click once on the title bar of the figure window and try hitting the button again.
 This only happens if the window loses the focus.

 - *Update LSTM Classifier:* Function to update the training database as well as the LSTM classifiers used for rejecting incorrect tracks and to perform the automatic synchronization.
-Each set of 10 cells that was manually checked via *Perform Manual Synchronization* and verified can be added as a valid training sample using the *"G"* key.
+All cells that were manually checked via *Perform Manual Synchronization* and verified by confirming via the *Up Arrow*.
+If cells visualized in the *Perform Manual Synchronization* window should not contribute to the training data set, simply hit the *Down Arrow*.
+By default, visualized cells are not part of the training set, i.e., you have to explicitly mark them as being suitable as ground truth.
 This information is stored in the single feature `manuallyConfirmed` that determines if cells were manually verified (value 1) or not (value 0).
 The classifier and regression LSTMs are then retrained on the updated list and saved in the SciXMiner toolbox folder (`autoSyncData.mat` and `autoSyncLSTMModel.mat`).
+The software will always ask for a name of the classifier when retraining and when being applied to the image data.
+So make sure to store separate classifiers, e.g., for different magnifications or microscope settings.
+Hint: to only annotate a selected set of cells, you can preselect the desired cells using *Edit -> Select -> Data points using classes...*.

 ![alt text](Documentation/Screenshots/ManualAnnotationGUI.png "Manual Annotation GUI.
 Stages are color-coded into interphase (green), pro, prometa, meta and early anaphase (magenta), late ana, telo, interphase (cyan) and invalid trajectories (red).")